votingworks/vxsuite/libs/auth/README.md

 ## Scripts

+Note that all scripts are meant to be run from `libs/auth/` and not `libs/auth/scripts/`.

 ### Initial Java Card Configuration Script

-This script is an initial Java Card configuration script to be run at the Bakery.
+This script configures a Java Card for use with VotingWorks machines.
+The script will be run at the Bakery for production cards and can be run locally for local development.

 ```
 # Install script dependencies